What is Orthodontics?

 Why Visit an Orthodontist?

 An orthodontist is a dental specialist who completed an advanced education after dental school in order to learn how to properly align teeth for both a healthier smile and bite.
-Orthodontists aim to craft a more perfect smile by diagnosing, preventing, and treating malocclusions.
+Our orthodontist in Brooklyn, NY aims to craft the perfect smile by diagnosing, preventing, and treating malocclusions.
 Patients undergoing orthodontic treatment not only attain a more aesthetically pleasing smile, but also can bite, chew, and speak more effectively at the end of treatment.
 Here are several of the most common maladies that can be treated by an orthodontist:

 Spacing problems: Gaps that occur between the teeth when teeth are missing or teeth don’t fill up the mouth.